 What we liked

 We like that NordPass participates in external and internal audits.
-Third-party audits are useful because they give an objective look into a password manager’s security.
+Third-party audits are useful because they provide an objective assessment of a password manager’s security.
 If any issues are found, it gives the company a chance to correct them.

-NordPass allows you to store passwords, passkeys, and credit cards in your password vault.
-It uses XChaCha20 to encrypt your vault rather than industry-standard AES-256, which is great because XChaCha20 is faster to implement than AES-256, simpler, and doesn’t need hardware support.
+NordPass enables you to securely store passwords, passkeys, and credit card details in your password vault.
+It uses XChaCha20 to encrypt your vault, rather than the industry-standard AES-256.
+This is beneficial because XChaCha20 is faster to implement than AES-256, simpler, and doesn’t require hardware support.

-We also liked that NordPass is simple to download and use, and it offers extensive compatibility with browser extensions as well as desktop and mobile apps.
-Beyond biometric logins, NordPass also allows you to use authenticator apps, USB security keys, and backup codes.
+We also appreciated that NordPass is easy to download and use, and it offers extensive compatibility with browser extensions, as well as desktop and mobile apps.
+Beyond biometric logins, NordPass also enables the use of authenticator apps, USB security keys, and backup codes.
 Password vaults keep your credentials secure, but not all offer these types of authentication.
 Everything that NordPass offers comes at a reasonable price for families.

 What we didn’t like

 We’ll begin by admitting there’s not much we don’t like here.
-When we tested the free plan, it was a bit annoying that we kept getting prompts suggesting we upgrade to the Premium plan.
+When we tested the free plan, it was somewhat annoying that we kept receiving prompts suggesting we upgrade to the Premium plan.

 We also aren’t thrilled that NordPass records logs, but at least it does so on your device with no identifying information.
 Critical errors are shared only with NordPass and contain no identifiable information, so we can live with that.
 Understandably, NordPass wants to make the product better, and it’s hard to do that without some data along the way.